-This is basically programmer-time type inference, and, for me, requires a lot of mental overhead that distracts from the core task of understanding “what does this code really do?”.
+This mental overhead is basically “programmer-time” type inference, and, for me, is a big distraction from the core task of understanding “what does this code really do?”.

 Contrast this to a static language, where you can simply glance up to a type declaration (or hover in an IDE for inferred types), know right away what types you’re dealing with, and then proceed to analyze the actual semantics of the code you’re reading.

 This is why “dynamic languages are fine, I’ll just add comprehensive unit tests” is not a compelling argument to me: that line of reasoning focuses soley on correctness: instead of “the compiler says the code is correct”, we say “the unit tests say it is correct”.

 Which I actually completely agree with.
 Relying on the compiler for correctness is naive, so the more unit tests, the better.